 Aldeia das Amoreiras, PT

-Posted by João Gonçalves over 8 years ago
+Posted by João Gonçalves almost 10 years ago

 Winter, rain irrigated crops